novak-99/ex/docs/source/Special/wrightomega.rst

    0 &= \omega + \log(\omega) - z
    \end{flalign}

-Thus a numerical approximation of the Wright omega function can be found by using Newton's method [2]_ to root-find the above equation.
+Thus, a numerical approximation of the Wright omega function can be found by using Newton's method [2]_ to root-find the above equation.

 **Example**